sumitraj0103/devops-training-track/Level-02-DevOps-Adavnce/Week-08-Production-Ready-Pipelines-and-Deployment/self-study.md

 * Security Scans: Ensuring the code is free from vulnerabilities.
 * Performance Tests: Validating that the application meets performance benchmarks.
 * Approval Steps: Requiring sign-off from stakeholders before proceeding.
+* Change Validation : Validating a change request status for approval.

 By implementing gates, organizations can achieve a balance between rapid delivery and maintaining high standards of quality and security.
 If you have any specific questions about setting up gates in your pipeline, feel free to ask!